RaraCE/RaraCE.github.io/README.md

 # Research and Published Papers
 One area I am proud of was the opportunity to conduct lab research.
 I learned many things from electromagnetism to working in a lab to recording data to knowing how to read other people's data/published papers, etc. Please click one of them to read more.
+Also, click here, [NAU Spotlight](http://news.nau.edu/student-spotlight-june-8-2018/#.XUeI4OhKjIV), to read a small article recognizing our work at the university!

 [Nanoscience](./nano.md) | [Astronomy](./astro.md)